baoson2211/Daily-process/GNU Tools ARM eP 4.8.4.md

-This toolchain is built and optimized for Cortex-A/R/M bare metal development. the following table shows how to invoke GCC/G++ with correct command line options for variants of Cortex-A/R and Cortex-M architectures. <br />
+This toolchain is built and optimized for Cortex-A/R/M bare metal development. the following table shows how to invoke GCC/G++ with correct command line options for variants of Cortex-A/R and Cortex-M architectures.
 ```
 --------------------------------------------------------------------
 | ARM Core | Command Line Options                       | multilib |